Code-Institute-Submissions/Hemenhk-filmstar_JanResub/README.md

 * __Comment__: This model contains information regarding the comments written by the site user
 * __User__: This model contains information regarding the user.
 It is a built-in model of Django.
 * __Contact__: Contains information regarding the contact form submitted by the user.

+## Features

+### Current Features

+For this project I chose to create a website with different pages, accessed by the navigation links in the header.
+Thisis fully responsive for desktops, tablets and phones.
+When reaching a phone screen, the navigation links turn into a hamburger menu, which is accessed on the right side of the screen, as I considered it to be more user friendly than the left side.

+The website also has a few different interactive features for the user, such as liking, commenting, contacting the admin, signing up, signing in and signin out.

+__Navigation__:

+* The navigation feature is present on all pages of this website, and is fixed to the top of the screen.
+* The logo is on the left-hand side, whilst the links are on the right.
+All links and the logo have a hover effect, whereby a line expands below the links, indicating where the mouse is hovered.
+This gives the website a much better aesthetic.

+__Footer__:

+* The footer is present on all pages of this website, and is fixed to the bottom.
+It has the same background color as the header, and  contains the social media links and copyright information.
+* The social media links have a hover effect, whereby they turn red, indicating where the mouse is hovered.

+__Contact__:

+* The contact page is accessed through the navigation menu.
+* The user can send in any message they wish.
+A field requiring their email is present, so that the admin can respond to the user's message.

+__Features Exclusive to the Admin__:

+* The Admin is the only one capable of approving and deleting comments sumbitted by users.
+* The Admin is the only one capable of creating, updating and deleting posts.

+### Future Features

+Due to time constraints a few features where not able to be created for this website, and can be implemented in the future.

+* A feature that allows the user to create their own review posts, much like on Rotten Tomatoes or Imdb.

+* A feature that allows the user to edit and/or delete their own posted comments on the posts.

+* A search bar in the header, so that the user can easily look up any post they wish to view.